clinicjs/node-clinic/CONTRIBUTING.md

 ## Code of Conduct

-The Node Clinic project has a [Code of Conduct][CoC] that all contributors are expected to follow.
+The Clinic.js project has a [Code of Conduct][CoC] that all contributors are expected to follow.

 ## Bug Reports